lastralab/ABISSMAL/README.md

 <h2>Pre-requisites</h2>
-Please refer to our Wiki page [Set up Raspberry Pi and tracking system](https://github.com/lastralab/Abissmal/wiki/2.-Set-up-Raspberry-Pi-and-tracking-system-software) before proceeding.
+Please refer to our Wiki page <a href="https://github.com/lastralab/Abissmal/wiki/2.-Set-up-Raspberry-Pi-and-tracking-system-software">Set up Raspberry Pi and tracking system</a> before proceeding.
 There are a few pre-requisites to consider before running the installation script.

 <h2>Installing ABISSMAL</h2>